ksu-cs-textbooks/cis642-643/content/00-forward/03-grading.md

 ### Attendance Grades
 Rather than taking attendance every day, which cuts into our class time, I instead record absences as negative points in the corresponding categories.
 You can find two assignments in the **Absences** module:
 * _Team Meeting Absences_ will be used to record absences from regular team meetings, i.e. the stand-ups and check-ins.
 These are held during the class period, so there is no reason to miss them.
-* _Formal Meeting Absences_ will be used to record abences from the formal team meetings - i.e. _Sprint Planning_ and _Sprint Review_ meetings.
+* _Formal Meeting Absences_ will be used to record absences from the formal team meetings - i.e. _Sprint Planning_ and _Sprint Review_ meetings.
 These are the meetings where you present your work and plan future work **with your customers** so absences here are a big deal.
 Each absence will deduct points equivalent to a drop of a letter grade in the course.

 {{% notice note %}}
-Given the COVID-19 pandemic and the highly contagious nature of the Omicron variant, the attendance policy will be relaxed this semester.
+Given the COVID-19 pandemic and the highly contagious nature of the BA.5 variant, the attendance policy will be slightly relaxed this semester.
 You should **contact the instructor directly** if you will be absent.
 However, if you cannot attend in person, please arrange to join your team for these meetings remotely via Zoom, Discord voice channel, or other means.
 Repeated absences due to illness will be referred to the Office of Student Life for verification.
 {{% /notice %}}

 <!--